Skip to content

 Images in WordPress

 Adding images with Alt Text to a website in WordPress is incredibly easy.
-However, there are a few guidelines to following when crafting the alt text:
+To do so, open the WordPress Admin and navigate to Media and then Library and click on an image to open the Attachment details modal.
+From there you will be able to enter text into the "Alternative text" field.
+There are a few guidelines to following when crafting the alt text:

 • Alt text should describe the content and function of the image, specific to context in which it's being used.